geoserver/geoserver-cloud/compose/monitoring/MONITORING.md

 ## Scaling Services

-The monitoring setup uses **Eureka-based service discovery** to find all service replicas automatically! 🎉
+The monitoring setup uses **Consul-based service discovery** to find all service replicas automatically! 🎉

 ### How It Works

-All GeoServer Cloud services register themselves with the Eureka discovery service.
+All GeoServer Cloud services register themselves with the Consul discovery service.
 Prometheus:
-1. Queries the Eureka service registry every 30 seconds
+1. Queries the Consul service registry every 30 seconds
 2. Discovers **all instances** of each service, including all scaled replicas
 3. Scrapes metrics from each instance independently
 4. Labels each instance with service name, instance ID, and hostname

-**This works perfectly with Docker Compose scaling** because Eureka tracks every individual container that registers.
+**This works perfectly with Docker Compose scaling** because Consul tracks every individual container that registers.

 ### How to Scale